cschladetsch/KAI/Readme.md

 ## Folder Structure

-* Bin.
+* *Bin*.
 Where to write executable output files.
-* CMake.
+* *CMake*.
 Auxillary CMake modules, primarily for finding other projects and libraries like Boost and GoogleTest.
-* Doc.
+* *Doc*.
 Generated documentation.
-* Ext.
+* *Ext*.
 External dependancies, primariues as git submodules.
-* Include.
+* *Include*.
 Root of the global include path.
-* Lib.
+* *Lib*.
 Location for built static and dynamic library files.
-* Source.
+* *Source*.
 The root for the source code of the project, including tests.
 TODO: Move tests out of Source/ folder,

 ## Files